Ciriak/phaser3-typescript-boilerplate/README.md

-# Phaser 3 Typescript Example
+# Phaser 3 Typescript Boilerplate

 Example of Phaser 3 running with typescript, Webpack, and sass